This post was updated on September 8, 2022.

 After selecting your customer segments, the next step is to decide how you will customize the email.
 There are limitless ways to target your subscribers with personalized content.

-Using basic demographics is one of the easiest ways to customize your messaging.
+Using basic demographics is 1 of the easiest ways to customize your messaging.
 Here are a few examples of customer demographic information:

 - Geographical location